 The PHA must include resident procedural rights for termination notification and grievance procedures in the owner's lease.
-These requirements are not part of the regular PBV program but are required under RAD.
-An example of language that may be included can be found in Attachment-1E of Notice PIH 2012-32, REV-2.
+These requirements are not part of the regular PBV program but are required under RAD..

 Tenancy Addendum [24 CFR 983.256(d)]